sourceryinstitute/smart-pointers/README.md

 | NVIDIA       | Fails to build (ICE) | `nvfortran` 2022.2                                  |
 | AMD          | Fails to build (ICE) | `flang` 13.0.0 (AOCC_3.2.0-Build\#128 2021\_11\_12) |

-The current compiler tests are based on early user feedback and are therefore _ad hoc_ with no attempt at being exhaustive.
-Please submit an issue if you encounter unexpected behavior in a use case not covered in the test suite or you can provide test results for additional compilers.

 Downloading, Building, and Testing
 ----------------------------------